Native Roots Cannabis Company

 Visual Identity

-Strategically rethinking and reworking the logos, word marks and illustrations to find consistency, simplicity, and relevance helped add new layers of depth, cohesion and sophistication to the Native Roots visual identity.
-This approach helped unify the formerly disparate brand elements and allowed Native Roots to lean into current brand equity while still allowing the company to make significant strides towards reaching a larger, growing market.
+Strategically rethinking and reworking the logos, word marks, and illustrations to find consistency, simplicity, and relevance helped add new layers of depth, cohesion, and sophistication to the Native Roots visual identity.
+This approach helped unify the formerly disparate brand elements and allowed Native Roots to lean into current brand equity while making significant strides towards reaching a larger, growing market.

 Responsive Branding